TempeHS/2025SE-Roman.L-HSCTask1/.workingdocuments/product_backlog.md

 - Limit to how many logs can appear on one page

-- Special formatting for proramming languages
+- Special formatting for programming languages

 - Automatic deletion for accounts inactive for 6+ months

 - Randomise operations and data access patterns for all cryptography processes

 - Delete developer logs

+- Remember me (session management)

+- Password requirements